Sri Lanka lawmakers to pick new president but no deal on PM - KESQ

 Associated Press

-COLOMBO, Sri Lanka (AP) — Sri Lanka’s leaders agreed that lawmakers will elect a new president next week but struggled Tuesday to decide on the makeup of a new government to lift the bankrupt country out of economic and political collapse.
+COLOMBO, Sri Lanka (AP) — Sri Lanka’s lawmakers agreed to elect a new president next week but struggled Tuesday to decide on the makeup of a new government to lift the bankrupt country out of economic and political collapse.

-Both officials said they would concede to demands that they resign: Rajapaksa promised to step down Wednesday, while Prime Minister Ranil Wickremesinghe said he would leave once a new government was in place.
-In a possible indication of the president’s next move, immigration officials said Rajapaksa’s brother, who was once his finance minster, tried to leave the country on Monday night.
+Both officials agreed to concede to demands they resign: Rajapaksa promised to step down Wednesday, while Prime Minister Ranil Wickremesinghe said he would leave once a new government was in place.
+As anger mounted, particularly against Rajapaksa and his influential family, immigration officials said one of the president’s brothers tried to leave the country on Monday night.
 Local media reported he was not able to.

-But negotiating a new government has stymied opposition leaders — and the protesters have said they will stay put in the official buildings until their top leaders are gone.
-For days, people have flocked to the presidential palace turning it into almost a tourist attraction — swimming in the pool, marveling at the paintings and lounging on the beds piled high with pillows.
+The promised resignations brought no end to the crisis — and the protesters have vowed to occupy the official buildings until their top leaders are gone.
+For days, people have flocked to the presidential palace almost as if it were a tourist attraction — swimming in the pool, marveling at the paintings and lounging on the beds piled high with pillows.
 At one point, they also burned the prime minister’s private home.

-A partial solution came late Monday, with lawmakers agreeing to elect a new president from their ranks in the coming days.
-Nominations for the post will be submitted on July 19, and a secret vote will follow in Parliament on July 20.
-The new president will serve the remainder of Rajapaksa’s term, which ends in 2024.

-Corruption and mismanagement have left the island nation laden with debt, unable to pay for imports of food, fuel, medicine and other necessities, causing widespread shortages and despair among its 22 million people.
-Sri Lanka announced in April it was suspending repayment of foreign loans due to a foreign currency shortage.
+While lawmakers agreed late Monday to elect a new president from their ranks on July 20, they have not yet decided who will take over as prime minister and fill the Cabinet.

+The new president will serve the remainder of Rajapaksa’s term, which ends in 2024 — and could potentially appoint a new prime minister, who would then have to be approved by Parliament.

+In the meantime, the country is relying on aid from neighboring India and from China.

-Asked whether China was talking with Sri Lanka about possible loans, a Chinese Foreign Ministry official gave no indication whether such talks were happening.
+Asked whether China was in talks with Sri Lanka about possible loans, a Chinese Foreign Ministry official gave no indication whether such discussions were happening.

 “China will continue to offer assistance as our capability allows for Sri Lanka’s social development and economic recovery,” said the spokesman, Wang Wenbin.
 “As to its debt to China, we support relevant financial institutions in finding a proper solution through consultation with Sri Lanka.”

-On Tuesday, Sri Lanka’s religious leaders urged protesters to leave the government buildings they’re occupying if Rajapaksa steps down as promised Wednesday.
+On Tuesday, Sri Lanka’s religious leaders urged protesters to leave the government buildings they’re occupying if Rajapaksa resigns as promised Wednesday.
 The protesters have vowed to wait until both Rajapaksa and Wickremesinghe are out of office.

 It’s not clear what will happen to those men once they do step down.

-Kanugala said the officers withdrew from their posts and he did not know what happened to the brother.
-But local media reported he was prevented from leaving the country.
+Fearing for their safety if they cleared him to leave, the officers left their posts, according to Kanugala, who said he did not know what happened to the brother.
+But local media reported he was prevented from leaving.

+Associated Press Business Writer Joe McDonald contributed to this report from Beijing.